hasonsk/Algorithms-applied/README.md

 - Python
 - C/C++
 ## Getting started
-To get started with this repository, simply clone this repository to your local machine:<br><br>
+To get started with this repository, simply clone this repository to your local machine:<br>
 git clone https://github.com/your-username/algorithms-applied.git

 ## Contributing